VladBonciu/christmas-tree-gen/README.md

 ## How did I make this?

 ### 1) Reading values from the keyboard
+The program is reading characters from the keyboard until Enter is met.
+The read values are registered and converted from ASCII to the value of that character.
+The value is then pushed onto the stack.
 ### 2) Generating lines based on the input values
+After reading the input values it starts generating the lines based on the values on the stack, until the read value is 0. (which i pushed on the stack before reding the fist character) The lines are offset based on their legth in order to center all the rows.
 ### 3) Generating christmas globes based on the input values
+The christmas globes are generated using the same values previously provided on the stack.
+Their initial position is that of the first pixel of the line.
 ### 4) Offseting those values in order for them to appear random
+The globe positions are offset from the first pixel of the row by taking a random value from the stack (which is obtained by an initial seed being added to the base pointers position, from which a supposedly random value is extracted), squaring it, and then dividing it by the length of the current line.
+The remainder of the division is the offset of the initial position.
+After all that the random seed is incremented for a different outcome on the next row.

 ## License